'You're not that fat'. On my eating disorder.

 Last year I spoke to my GP about my eating disorder for the first time.
 Since then I have tried harder to manage the negative thoughts and stop them from affecting me so much.
 Usually it doesn’t work.
 Yesterday wasn’t a good example.
 I’m still letting my old ways and habits take control.
 Trying to tame it seems to be the only option right now.

 Body positivity is a big deal these days.
-We’re all becoming more and more aware of mental health issues and ‘hidden’ conditions and disorders.
+We’re all becoming more and more aware of mental health issues, ‘hidden’ conditions and disorders.
 Everybody is being vocal about self-love and care these days, which is good.
 Ideally, I want to join in.
 But it’s tricky to do the first step and open up.
 Especially when the pressure to embrace yourself is so high.
 I don’t feel like there’s enough discussion on the actual road to self-acceptance itself.
-You know, the part where you go from self-loathing to going about your day without an urge to binge.
-And I’m not including here the random tips or hacks on how to love yourself more.
+You know, the part where you go from self-loathing to going on about your day without an urge to binge, or having to think about how your body looks.
+Random tips or hacks on how to love yourself more don't work for me.
 Somehow I don’t think a full body mirror challenge, when I can’t even look at my face, or ignoring the imperfections and looking for the good bits will help me love my body for what it is.
 I have to refrain myself a lot from saying things that might appear unhealthy or problematic.
 Hence, I’m very wary of what I say on social media.

 There’s a lot more to add and this may be a story for another time.
 I think it’s related.
 But for now this will do.